 This means that when you use a chemical fertilizer, you must use much more of it and much more frequently than an organic fertilizer such as alfalfa meal.

-Even though alfalfa meal breaks down quickly, heats up soil and accelerates the decomposition of natural organic matter, its results are long-lasting.
+Even though alfalfa breaks down quickly, heats up soil and accelerates the decomposition of natural organic matter, its results are long-lasting making a good soil amendment.

 Concentrated chemical fertilizers can easily burn and damage your plants.
 They also bring along large amounts of unnatural salts, which can build up in your soil.

-Alfalfa meal and other organic fertilizers are safer for delicate plant roots and stems and do not cause a buildup of detrimental salts in the soil.
+Alfalfa fertilizer and other organic fertilizers are safer for delicate plant roots and stems and do not cause a buildup of detrimental salts in the soil.

 Are There Any Downsides to Using Alfalfa Meal?